Going cashless without overspending!

 Credit cards do not have to be a gateway to debt.
 They also allow you to utilise offerings such as substantial discounts, reward points and cash rebates.
 Choose credit cards that best suit your lifestyle needs so that you can enjoy better mileage for every dollar spent.

 What’s more, if you consolidate your spending on one or two cards, you can accumulate your points and rebates faster.
 Another tip is to lower the limit on your credit card to curb spending.
-If controlling your spending is an issue, ask your credit card issuer to restrict your credit limit to, say, one month of your salary.
+If controlling your spending is an issue, ask your credit card issuer to restrict your credit limit to, say, 1 month of your salary.

 Do remember to pay your credit balances on time and in full, to prevent racking up on late payment charges and massive interest over time.